prt-prt/esp32-MotorController/v2/WIRING.md

 ## Troubleshooting

+### System Not Powering Up
+- Check if the global power switch is in the ON position
+- Verify all USB connections are secure
+- Check the powerbank has sufficient charge
+- Test the power switch continuity with a multimeter

+### ESP32-S2 Mini Not Powering Up
+- Check all USB connections in the power path
+- Try a different USB cable
+- Make sure the USB splitter is functioning correctly
+- Verify the powerbank has sufficient charge

 ### Motors Not Responding
-- Check if the toggle switch is in the ON position
 - Verify power connections (VM and GND on DRV8833)
 - Ensure the step-up converter is outputting approximately 6V
 - Confirm motor connections to AOUT and BOUT pins
 - Verify control pin connections between ESP32-S2 Mini and DRV8833

-### ESP32-S2 Mini Not Powering Up
-- Check USB connection to powerbank
-- Try a different USB cable
-- Verify the powerbank has sufficient charge

 ### Motors Running In Wrong Direction
 - Swap the motor terminal connections (AOUT1/AOUT2 or BOUT1/BOUT2)